jeanslack/pysplitcue/README.md

 -------

 - Unzip the sources tarball of pysplitcue
-- Open a terminal window in unziped folder and type:
+- Open a terminal window in unzipped folder and type:

 		pysplitcue wav:flac '/dir/mydir/with my cue file and one track wav'

 this split and convert a wav audio file in a flac format.

 Splitting combinations: